ChainAgnostic/CAIPs/CAIPs/caip-1.md

 #### `type` header

-The `type` header specifies the type of CAIP: Standards Track, Meta, or Informational.
+The `type` header specifies the type of CAIP: Standard, Meta, or Informational.

 #### `created` header